-You buy take away meals because you’re too tired to cook dinner, you buy milk at the overpriced corner shop because you don’t have time to go to the supermarket, or you treat yourself to an expensive coffee because you need a pick-me-up?
+You buy takeaway meals because you’re too tired to cook dinner, milk at the overpriced corner shop because you don’t have time to go to the supermarket, or you treat yourself to an expensive coffee because you need a pick-me-up?

-I’m definitely guilty of all of these because when I’m exhausted, I go into self-preservation mode.
-I do whatever will make life easier and I’m thinking about my future or saving money.
-I just want to get through to the end of the day.
+I’m guilty of all of these because when I’m exhausted, I go into self-preservation mode.
+I do whatever will make life easier and I’m not thinking about my future or saving money.
+I just want to get through to the end of the day!

 Fortunately, since discovering minimalism, things have changed.
 Of course, I have bad days like anyone, but overall one of the benefits of minimalism is that I have more time and energy than ever.

 This means I’m no longer looking for quick and easy purchases to help me survive.
 Instead, I feel empowered to make mindful choices that align with my values and save me money.

 When you declutter your home and life, you start to be intentional about what you’re going to keep and by extension, what kind of life you want to create.

 This encourages a long-term focus that (at least for me) didn’t exist before minimalism.
-I realised that I wasn’t powerless and that I didn’t have to float along, doing what everyone else was doing if I didn’t want to.
+I realised that I wasn’t powerless and I didn’t have to float along, doing what everyone else was doing if I didn’t want to.

-I didn’t have to be a slave to money; instead, I could use it to serve me.
-I started to:
+I didn’t have to be a slave to money.
+Instead, I could use it to serve me, which meant I started to: